Retiring in Jamaica: Don’t Make Any Plans Before Reading…

 What an American Moving to Jamaica Needs to Know

-Retirement Visa Jamaica—Steps to Have a Visa to Retire in Jamaica
+Retirement Visa Jamaica—Steps to Have a Visa for Retiring in Jamaica

 By now, you probably know that Jamaica is a natural tropical paradise with its pristine white sand beaches, turquoise waters, and welcoming people.
-If you are considering retiring in Jamaica, here’s what you need to know about the process.
+If you are considering retiring in Jamaica, here’s what you need to know about the process to apply for residency status.

 What Are the Requirements for Retiring in Jamaica?

-Jamaica offers various visa types to stay in the country:
+Jamaica offers various visa types for those willing to stay in the country:

-- A Tourist Visa is for those coming for tourism.
+- A Tourist Visa is for non residents coming for tourism.

 - Entry visa for temporary trips to Jamaica